aaronsaray/aaronsaray.com/content/blog/thatconference-slides.markdown

 <!--more-->

-My talk is on wednesday at 1:00p.m.: your first five design patterns.
+My talk is on wednesday at 1:00p.m.: Your First Five Design Patterns.

 Slides will be posted here after the talk.